 But these market size statistics—enticing as they may be—don’t guarantee success for any particular firm.
-The future of investment management in China could largely depend on its prospects for economic growth, the reliability of regulatory reforms, and the spread of cultural changes that accompany individual economic prosperity.
-Investment managers hoping to expand to China should, therefore, consider a host of marketplace, regulatory, and cultural complexities as they establish a foothold and pursue market share.
+The future of investment management in China could largely depend on its prospects for economic growth, the reliability of regulatory reforms and the spread of cultural changes that accompany individual economic prosperity.
+Investment managers hoping to expand to China should, therefore, consider a host of marketplace, regulatory and cultural complexities as they establish a foothold and pursue market share.
 This article explores some of these complexities, aiming to arm investment management company leaders with insights to help them plan for what might lie ahead.

 China’s recent regulatory reforms to encourage foreign firms to enter the investment management market, while perhaps complex, could be due to pensions.
-The recent relaxation of policies around foreign ownership of investment managers is part of a broader effort by the government to curb a looming retirement savings deficit.
-Forecasts by the Chinese Academy of Social Sciences (CASS) predict a significant retirement savings gap developing in China over the next 30 years.4 In fact, the China pension actuarial report 2019–2050 estimates that the assets of the government-run Basic Pension System for Enterprise Employees could be depleted by 2035, principally due to an unfavorable shift in the ratio of workers to retirees (figure 1).5
+The recent relaxation of policies around foreign ownership of investment managers is part of a broader effort by the government to kerb a looming retirement savings deficit.
+Forecasts by the Chinese Academy of Social Sciences (CASS) predict a significant retirement savings gap developing in China over the next 30 years.4 In fact, the China pension actuarial report 2019–2050 estimates that the assets of the government-run Basic Pension System for Enterprise Employees could be depleted by 2035, principally due to an unfavourable shift in the ratio of workers to retirees (figure 1).5